simonsobs/sofind/README.md

     * This must be a `.yaml` file.
     * This should contain any information to help get filenames for your product or load them from disk.
 For instance, given a `array='pa6', freq='f090', num_splits=8, condiment='mustard'`, the `hotdog_file_template` in `hotdog_template.yaml` would populate to `pa6_f090_8way_mustard.txt` (the actual implementation of that population would happen in your `HotDog` class's `get_hotdog_fn` method).

+Please commit and push your contribution to a new branch and open a PR on github!

 ## If you would like to contribute a data model to `actapack`
 There are one (maybe two) steps:
 1. Create a new data model config in `actapack/configs/datamodel_configs/`.